 - Removing minor crashes from the roadway

 - Providing traffic and lane control at crash scenes

 - Removing debris from travel lanes

 - Performing minor vehicle repairs

-For a fact sheet on the HERO program, click here.
+For more information on the HERO program, visit TxDOT’s website.